 The Company evaluates all of its interests in VIEs for consolidation.
 When the Company's interests are determined to be variable interests, the Company assesses whether it is deemed to be the primary beneficiary of the VIE.
 The primary beneficiary of a VIE is required to consolidate the VIE.
 Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 810, Consolidation, defines the primary beneficiary as the party that has both (i) the power to direct the activities of the VIE that most significantly impact its economic performance, and (ii) the obligation to absorb losses and the right to receive benefits from the VIE which could be potentially significant.
-The Company considers its variable interests, as well as any variable interests of its related parties in making this determination.
-Where both of these factors are present, the Company is deemed to be the primary beneficiary and it consolidates the VIE.
+The Company is deemed to be the primary beneficiary and it consolidates the VIE.
+Where either one of these factors is not present, the Company is deemed to be the primary beneficiary and it consolidates the VIE.
 Where either one of these factors is not present, the Company is not the primary beneficiary and it does not consolidate the VIE.